DanyLinuxoid/NotAKeyLogger/README.md

 3. **YOU HAVE TO TEST IF IT WORKS FOR YOU AND RUN IT ON SOME TEST ENVIRONMENT**
 4. Then you can just send KeyLoggerMonitor.exe to victim.

+## PERFOMANCE
+Although there are a lot of readings in google about keylogger/ings with windows LowKeyHooks(poor and detectable method compared with .dll method) are slow as hell, this keylogger after 0.5 BETA had perfomance improvement in main key listener loop.
+Currently on I5-7300HQ processor and SSD-256 hard drive, during logging, 90% of time task manager is showing 0% in CPU tag and sometimes it rises up to 0.3%, quite decent for keylogger which listens for all key hooks :)

 **IF you're a developer and want to change things** Some MASM32 and 'C' basics required.
 Code is commented, so you can dig your way through and change it as you wish.